BEE PROGRAMS

 Join Master Beekeeper Cindy Hodges for an up-close and personal look at our resident honeybees!
 Whether you are an experienced beekeeper or just curious about bees, you will enjoy this fun and informative class!
 Ages 13+.

-Always attend hive inspections wearing loose fitting, light colored pants; long socks (not wool!); sturdy, close-toed shoes; and a long sleeve top.
-Thicker materials are best, and everything should be light colored/khaki.
+Always attend hive inspections wearing loose-fitting, light-colored pants; long socks (not wool!); sturdy, close-toed shoes; and a long sleeve top.
+Thicker materials are best, and everything should be light-colored/khaki.

 Bees are attracted to different materials, especially wool, so never wear wool socks to a hive inspection!
-They are also more likely to sting you if you are wearing dark or tight fitting clothes.
+They are also more likely to sting you if you are wearing dark or tight-fitting clothes.

 Yes!
 Please contact info@dunwoodynature.com to inquire about purchasing local honey.

-Occasionally bees will build a hive in your homes siding, garage, or somewhere else inconvenient!
+Occasionally bees will build a hive in your home’s siding, garage, or somewhere else inconvenient!
 While this can be frustrating and sometimes scary, it is NOT a reason to call an exterminator.

 Please call a local beekeeper to come and remove the bees.
 They will help the bees find a happy new home.
-If you need helping finding one, contact our staff at 770-394-3322 or info@dunwoodynature.org.
+If you need help finding one, contact our staff at 770-394-3322 or info@dunwoodynature.org.

 Plants Honey Bees Use by Shannon Trimboli